-Institutional Funds: Students receiving scholarships, grants, or tuition waiver m UA are expected to meet the satisfactory academ progress requirements listed in this document.
-Please be advised, however, that some scholarships and waivers require a higher GPA for continued receipt.
-Requirements for scholarships will be stipulated in the UA scholarship information packet.
+Institutional Funds: Students receiving scholarships, grants, or tuition waivers from UA are expected to meet the satisfactory academic progress requirements listed in this document.
+Please be advised, however, that some scholarships and waivers require a higher GPA for continued receipt; requirements for scholarships will be stipulated in the UA scholarship information packet.

-Other Sources of Aid: Students receiving scholarships or financial aid from such sources as Bureau of Indian Affairs (BIA), regional and village corporations, civic groups, and private organizations are expected to meet the satisfactory academic progress requirements of UA unless the agency or group instructs the Financial Aid Office to waive UAS requirements for these specific funds.
+Other Sources of Aid: Students receiving scholarships or financial aid from such sources as BIA, regional and village corporations, civic groups, and private organizations are expected to meet the satisfactory academic progress requirements of UA unless the agency or group instructs the Financial Aid Office, in writing, to waive our requirements for these specific funds.